A Tutorial on Sparse Gaussian Processes and Variational Inference: Summary

-Section~\ref{sec:vi} can be read as a stand-alone section and introduces the idea behind approximate inference using VI, with an emphasis on weight space models (such as neural networks for example) that we feel a large group of readers is familiar with (as opposed to function space models).
-We start with exact inference, its problems and how to provide a remedy with vanilla VI\@.
+Section~\ref{sec:vi} introduces the idea behind approximate inference using VI, with an emphasis on weight space models (such as neural networks for example) that we feel a large group of readers is familiar with (as opposed to function space models).
+We start with exact inference, its problems, and how to provide a remedy with vanilla VI\@.
 But we subsequently also cover more advanced topics like importance-weighted VI to increase the quality of the inference routine (at the cost of an increased computational complexity), latent-variable VI to enable more expressive modelling, up to presenting a generic framework for Bayesian deep learning with Bayesian layers (that stack approximate inference blocks on top of each other).

-VI with sparse GP models is eventually introduced in Section~\ref{sec:vi_with_svgps} and relies on previous sections as a prerequisite.
-We begin with how to do VI with ordinary sparse GPs and continue with extensions to latent-variable sparse GPs, importance-weighted sparse GPs, and deep sparse GPs.
+VI with sparse GP models is eventually introduced in Section~\ref{sec:vi_with_svgps}.
+We begin with VI for ordinary sparse GPs and continue with extensions to latent-variable sparse GPs, importance-weighted sparse GPs, and deep sparse GPs.
 In the end, we culminate in a challenging multimodal synthetic example that demonstrates the flexibility of modeling when combining all the previously mentioned extensions, more precisely importance-weighting and latent variables in combination with deep GPs.
-Along the way, we provide several useful tips for experimenters for how to train sparse GP models in practice.
+Along the way, we provide several useful recommendations for experimenters for how to train sparse GP models in practice.

 \acknowledgments{Many thanks to Vincent Adam for providing feedback to an early version of this manuscript.}